"

 Problem-Solving Strategy for Rotational Energy

 1. Determine that energy or work is involved in the rotation.
+Look for torque, angular velocity, or changing angular motion.

 3. Analyze the situation to determine the types of work and energy involved.
+These may include rotational kinetic energy, gravitational potential energy, and work done by friction or external forces.

 Calculating Helicopter Energies

-A typical small rescue helicopter, similar to the one in Figure 70.5, has four blades, each is 4.00 m long and has a mass of 50.0 kg.
+A typical small rescue helicopter, similar to the one in Figure 71.5, has four blades, each is 4.00 m long and has a mass of 50.0 kg.
 The blades can be approximated as thin rods that rotate about one end of an axis perpendicular to their length.
 The helicopter has a total loaded mass of 1000 kg. (a) Calculate the rotational kinetic energy in the blades when they rotate at 300 rpm. (b) Calculate the translational kinetic energy of the helicopter when it flies at 20.0 m/s, and compare it with the rotational energy in the blades. (c) To what height could the helicopter be raised if all of the rotational kinetic energy could be used to lift it?

 Strategy